UniversalConceptualCognitiveAnnotation/UniversalConceptualCognitiveAnnotation.github.io/index.md

 | [Paper: [pdf](https://www.aclweb.org/anthology/P13-1023.pdf)\]

 ## Tutorial
-A tutorial on [Cross-lingual Semantic Representation for NLP with UCCA](https://github.com/UniversalConceptualCognitiveAnnotation/tutorial) will be presented at [COLING 2020](https://coling2020.org/), on December 12th, 2020 (morning session).
-See the [full list of COLING tutorials](https://coling2020.org/pages/tutorials).
+A tutorial on [Cross-lingual Semantic Representation for NLP with UCCA](https://github.com/UniversalConceptualCognitiveAnnotation/tutorial) was presented at [COLING 2020](https://coling2020.org/).
+Pre-recorded presentations are available on the conference live website, and the live Q&A will take place on December 12th, 2020 at 14:30-18:00 CET.

 ## Annotation Web-App